shinyhut/vernacular-vnc/README.md

 # Vernacular VNC

 Vernacular is a pure Java Virtual Network Computing (VNC) client library.
-The bundled 'Vernacular Viewer' demonstrates how to use in in a Swing based desktop application.
+The bundled 'Vernacular Viewer' demonstrates how to use it in a Swing based desktop application.

 Vernacular aims to implement the latest Remote Framebuffer Protocol Version 3.8, which is available here: